8 Tips and Tricks for Appium Android Tests

 for (String context : contexts) { System.out.println(context); }

 Automate your mobile app testing on real devices.
-LambdaTest connects your apps to the cloud, and provides a platform of thousands of real devices and mobile emulator online.
-LambdaTest Appium Cloud For App Automation enables you to test native, hybrid and web apps across 3000+ real devices and OS combinations.
+LambdaTest connects your apps to the cloud and provides access to thousands of real devices and mobile emulators online.

 Thank you!